bevyengine/bevy-website/release-content/0.14/migration-guides/9202_Refactor_App_and_SubApp_internals_for_better_separation.md

 assert_eq!(app.sub_app(MySubApp).type_id(), TypeId::of::<SubApp>());
 ```

 Finally, `App::runner` and `App::main_schedule_label` are now private.
-It is no longer possible to access the runner function, but you can access the main schedule label using `SubApp::update_schedule`.
+It is no longer possible to get the runner closure, but you can get the main schedule label using `SubApp::update_schedule`.

 ```rust
 let app = App::new();